wp-plugins/content-slideshow/readme.txt

 Once activated, you can view the slideshow by visiting `http://yourdomain.com/slideshow`.
 All JPEG images will be displayed (since .jpg is best for pictures, while .png and .gif are typically used for graphics).

 Please note that it is not possible to pause the slideshow or go back; the slideshow is not designed for personal viewing.
+However, clicking/tapping on the image will open its attachment page in a new tab, allowing images to be contextualized or edited easily.

 The slideshow can also be embedded into your site via a widget or a shortcode.